Jump to

 The neutrino and particle of light are constructed as helix shaped particles

-And the continuous constant speed of the strand particle gives the neutrino and particle of light a persistent forward movement
+The continuous constant speed of the strand shaped particle gives the neutrino and particle of light a persistent forward movement

 In the model, the neutrino and particle of light have the quality of persistent momentum